-Please keep in mind that it is not possible to make any changes in the application once it is submitted.
+Please keep in mind that, while the online application form can be completed in multiple instalments, it is not possible to make any changes in the application once it is formally submitted.

 5. ELIGIBILITY AND EVALUATION PROCEDURE

 5.1 ELIGIBILITY